DanKos22/digital-rain-cpp/index.md

   ![image](https://github.com/user-attachments/assets/99e3d752-7c8b-422d-9dc3-5b8227ddad6a)

 - Here, the program initializes the starting positions and attributes for the falling characters.
 It seeds the random number generator to ensure different outputs on each run, each character will be five spaces apart horizontally, and all characters will start falling at the top.
 The rand() function is used to generate random characters and random falling speeds for each character.
+To better understand how to implement both the random character selection and the varying falling speeds, I used ChatGPT for guidance and also referenced cppreference.com to understand the rand() function.
   ![image](https://github.com/user-attachments/assets/c4a9ebb0-f46c-48b1-a419-7576204f6094)